Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Introduction

-We recover the classical fact that a closed cone field is stably causal if and only if it admits a smooth temporal function (in our terminology, a smooth Lyapounov function without critical points).
-This result has a long history and several variants.
-To our knowledge, the most general known variant is due to Fathi and Siconolfi in \cite{fasi}, in the context of continuous cone fields.
-Our variant is more general, since we allow closed (equivalently : semi-continuous) cone fields with singularities, and our proof is completely different.
+We recover the classical fact that a closed cone field is stably causal (meaning that there is no stably recurrent point ) if and only if it admits a smooth temporal function (in our terminology, a Lyapounov function without critical points).
+This result has a long history and several variants, see \cite{Sa05} for the state of the art in 2005.
+To our knowledge, the most general known variant before the present paper is due to Fathi and Siconolfi in \cite{fasi}, in the context of continuous cone fields (in this paper, the function that we call smooth temporal functions are called smooth time functions).
+Our statement is more general, since we allow closed (equivalently : semi-continuous) cone fields with singularities.
+Our proof is entirely different.

+Le us finish with a description of the stably recurrent set in terms of the relation $\mF^+_{\mC}$ (the analogous characterization in the Lorenzian case is given in \cite{Sei,HS,mi08} ):